nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 4.2.3 Viewing applicants: `viewapplicants` or `viewa`

 Generates a list of all existing applicant(s).
-An example of where you might want to use this command is if you want to go back to viewing all members after a search with [`findapplicant`](#422-finding-applicants-findapplicant-or-finda).
+An example of where you might want to use this command is if you want to go back to viewing all applicants after a search with [`findapplicant`](#422-finding-applicants-findapplicant-or-finda).

 <h5>Format</h5>